-The frequently used settings for shooting can be changed and saved in U.
+The frequently used settings for shooting can be changed and saved in ${f U}$ .

-- 1 Rotate the mode dial to the original shooting mode. - Rotate the mode dial to P, S, A or M (\$\sum{52}\$).
-The flexible program (when set to P), shutter speed (when set to S or M) or aperture value (when set to A or M) will also be saved. - Settings can also be saved by rotating the mode dial to U (the default settings for the shooting mode P are saved at the time of purchase). - 2 Change to a frequently used combination of shooting settings. - See \$\infty\$57 for settings details. - 3 Press the MENU button to display the shooting menu.
+1 Rotate the mode dial to the original shooting mode.

+- Rotate the mode dial to P, S, A or M (48).
+The flexible program (when set to P), shutter speed (when set to S or M) or aperture value (when set to A or M) will also be saved. - Settings can also be saved by rotating the mode dial to U (the default settings for the shooting mode P are saved at the time of purchase).

+2 Change to a frequently used combination of shooting settings.

+• See 🛄 53 for settings details.

+3 Press the MENU button to display the shooting menu.

-- 4 Use the multi selector ▲▼ to select Save user settings, and press the (®) button. - The current settings are saved.
+Use the multi selector to select Save user settings, and press the button.

+The Done screen is displayed and the current settings are saved.